sunfishcode/design/TextFormat.md

 story, a lightweight, optional "debug symbol" global section may be defined which associates names with each indexed entity and, when present, these names will be used in the text format projected from a binary WebAssembly module.

+Since LES allows "attribute" expressions to be attached to any expression, these could be used someday to represent additional debug information, comments, or other "side-channel" information that may be stored in the binary format in the future.